What Are PCI Compliance Fees and Should You Pay Them?

 What are PCI non-compliance fees?

-PCI non-compliance fees are charged when you use a payment processor that does not meet PCI compliance standards.
+Your payment processor may impose PCI non-compliance fees upon you if your account fails to meet the necessary PCI compliance standards.
 It’s essentially a monetary penalty for not abiding by the established regulations.

 Unfortunately, paying a PCI non-compliance fee doesn’t fund any attempt to bring your business up to standards.
-PCI non-compliance fees are a financial drain on merchants.
+PCI non-compliance fees, therefore, are a financial drain on merchants.

-Here’s something else to look out for on your merchant account statements: PCI compliance fee and PCI non-compliance fee for the same period.
-Remember to check our statements!
-These pesky fees are tricky and processors who charge them will try and sneak them in if they can.
+Here’s something else to look out for on your processing statements: PCI compliance fee and PCI non-compliance fee for the same period.
+Remember, these pesky fees are tricky and processors who charge them will try and sneak them in if they can.

 Why processors charge PCI compliance fees